chialab/loock/README.md

 </p>

 ---

-**Loock** is an accessibility helper for keyboard navigation on the web.

 * Organize your web page or web application by navigation areas.
 * Never lose the context while navigating the area with the `TAB` key.